 Almost all of the story in Ground Zeroes is explained via Cassette Tapes which the player can collect in Side-Ops and the Main Mission.
 These can be accessed either in game as you play or in the main menu and they in turn also provide a lot of smaller details on events leading up to the actual mission and the characters that play a role in the game.

 There are also challenges in the game and some of these challenges come in the form of extracting both targets in the assassination mission instead of killing them, fastest marking of all enemies with the binoculars and so on.
 You are scored at the end of each mission by how stealthy you were, time spent on the mission and if anyone was killed and the mission ranks go from D to S. All missions have a normal and hard difficulty setting.

 At the Metal Gear 25th Anniversary event, Kojima Productions showed a twenty-minute demonstration of the FOX engine and the game to attendees.
 Photography or video was not allowed, although excited reactions from attendees surfaced via Twitter.

 A few days later at PAX Prime 2012, Kojima showed the same trailer and gameplay at his "Past, Present, and the Future of METAL GEAR" panel, and shortly later released it online.
 The trailer was as much of a reveal of Ground Zeroes as it was for FOX Engine.
-Setting for the footage was a military base during a heavily rainy night, showing rain and wind effects.
-Also detailed was plot for the game, and Snake's objective at the facility.
+The setting for the footage was Camp Omega during a rainy night, showing rain and wind effects.
+Also detailed was plot points for the game, and Snake's objective at the facility.

-Shortly after PAX Prime 2012, Kojima tweeted that Ground Zeroes is also not what wa known as Project Ogre, another "open world" game on the FOX Engine.
+Shortly after PAX Prime 2012, Kojima tweeted that Ground Zeroes is not what was known as Project Ogre, another "open world" game on the FOX Engine.
 Project Ogre was later revealed to be Metal Gear Solid V: The Phantom Pain.